 Our annual survey gauges public support for currents issues affecting education.

-- 2017 Summer Commonwealth Education Poll - K12 and Campus Safety
+- 2017 Summer Commonwealth Education Poll (now part of the Wilder School Public Policy Poll - includes info on K12 and Campus Safety and workforce development)

 Topics covered in the K12 and Campus Safety release include opinion on school and campus safety, ways of measuring school success and whether protection from discrimination or unlimited freedom of expression should be emphasized by university administrators.
 Topics covered in the Economic Development release include opinion on higher education performance.

 The 2016-17 Commonwealth Education Poll is a statewide survey of adult public opinion in Virginia on a range of education policy questions.
 This poll is conducted by VCU’s Commonwealth Educational Policy Institute (CEPI), a program of the Office for Public Policy Outreach in the L. Douglas Wilder School of Government and Public Affairs.

 - Editorial: Too many Virginians want a safe space for censorshipThe Richmond Times-Dispatch(September 7, 2017)

 - VCU Poll Looks at Discrimination and Free Speech on Campus(Community Idea Stations - August 29, 2017)

 - VCU poll: Half of Virginians support campus anti-discrimination policies over unlimited free speech(Augusta Free Press - August 29, 2017)